A Grassmann Manifold Handbook: Basic Geometry and Computational Aspects: Riemannian Structure

 \subsection{Differentiating the Grassmann Exponential}

-In this section, we compute explicit expressions for the differential of the Grassmann exponential $\D(\Exp_P^{\Gr})_\Delta$ at a tangent location $\Delta\in T_P\Gr(n,p)$.
+In this section, we compute explicit expressions for the differential $\D(\Exp_P^{\Gr})_\Delta$ of the Grassmann exponential at a tangent location $\Delta\in T_P\Gr(n,p)$.
 One possible motivation is the computation of Jacobi fields vanishing at a point in Subsection \ref{subsec:jacobifields}.
-Another motivation is, e.g., Hermite manifold interpolation as in \cite{Zimmermann_2019}.
-Formally, the differential is the linear map
+Another motivation is, e.g., Hermite manifold interpolation as in \cite{ZimmermannHermite_2020}.